dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - ending (reviewing screen) does not show answering stats.
 - derivate derivations

-- test counter issue?
-- check radius?
-- show distance and orientation answer? record string generation (, vs ;, also other supporting locations for debug purposes)?
-- save override?

-- when the phone exists the study mode, what should happen on the desktop?
-(should the buttons be grayed out?)

 - reset button

-- implement forced save?
 - end did not auto save the record?
 - hold mouse to drop a pin is not obvious (and has issue)

-- make sure when disaster happens, the data is saved!
 - generate reasonable data
 - generate and verify integer distances

-- turn off the north indicator
-- the move compass highlight bug
+- test counter issue?
+- check radius?

+record string generation (, vs ;, also other supporting locations for debug purposes)?